minity-script/minity/docs/SYNTAX.md

   say Not larger than 3
 }
 ```
-#### Else
+### Else
-Mclang provides a true else, by pushing results of tests to a stack in data storage and running the else statement(s) only if the test originally failed.
+Minity provides a true else, by pushing results of tests to a stack in data storage and running the else statement(s) only if the test originally failed.
 The following example will work completely as expected.
 ```
 $a = 4
 if $a > 3 {